-The Utility Restoration and Infrastructure Rebuilding Program¿s Partial Action Plan received the United States Department of Housing and Urban Development (HUD) approval on September 15, 2003.
-This Plan details the proposed expenditure of \$750 million to restore, rebuild, and revitalize utility infrastructure of Lower Manhattan.
+CATEGORY ONE--EMERGENCY AND TEMPORARY SERVICE RESPONSE--The Utility Restoration and Infrastructure Rebuilding Program¿s Partial Action Plan received the United States Department of Housing and Urban Development (HUD) approval on September 15, 2003.
+This Plan details the proposed expenditure of \$750 million to restore, rebuild, and revitalize utility infrastructure in Lower Manhattan.
 Empire State Development Corporation (ESDC), in consultation with the Lower Manhattan Development Corporation and in cooperation with the New York City Economic Development Corporation, is administering the Plan.
-Plan details include funding the following activities: (1) Category One ¿ Emergency and Temporary Service Response; (2) Category Two ¿ Permanent Restoration and Infrastructure Improvements; (3) Category Three ¿ Service Interference; (4) Category Four ¿ Construction of Carrier Neutral Lateral Conduits; Category Five ¿ Construction of Redundant Fiber Connections; (6)Category Six ¿ Mandated Infrastructure Improvements.
-As of June 30, 2005, ongoing field audit work continues for Category One- Emergency and Temporary Service Response for Verizon Communications, AT& T Corporation, and AT&T Wireless Services Incorporated.
-Field audit work is completed for Con Edison.
-Requests for Category One Totaled \$403,674,125.
-Reimbursements to date for Category One dollars disbursed to date equal \$160,313,178, leaving a balance of \$89,686,822 in the Category One allocation of \$250 million.
-The following represents the number of Lower Manhattan businesses and residential customers served by the utilities receiving Category One reimbursements: (1) Number of Low/Mod income persons - 29,799 (2) Number of Low Income persons - 21,072 (3) Number of persons - 60,122 (4) Number of businesses ¿ 55,857.
+The plan details include funding the following activities: (1) Category One- Emergency and Temporary Service Response; (2) Category Two- Permanent Restoration and Infrastructure Improvements; (3) Category Three- Service Interference; (4) Category Four- Construction of Carrier Neutral Lateral Conduits; Category Five Construction of Redundant Fiber Connections; (6)Category Six- Mandated Infrastructure Improvements.
+As of September 30, 2006, field audit work continued for AT&T Corporation.
+Field audit work has been concluded for Verizon Communications, Inc. and has been completed for Con Edison and AT&T Wireless.
+Requests for Category One totaled \$403,674,125.
+Disbursements to date total \$161,555,423, leaving a balance of \$88,444,577 from the \$250 million allocated for Category One--The following represents the number of Lower Manhattan businesses and residential customers served by the utilities receiving Category One reimbursements: (1) Number of Low/Mod income persons - 29,799 (2) Number of Low Income persons - 21,072 (3) Number of persons - 60,122 (4) Number of businesses 55,857.